List of Coronation Street characters introduced in 1968: Gary Bailey

 Gary Bailey was Elsie Tanner's (Pat Phoenix) nephew, the son of her sister Phyllis.

 In June 1968, Linda Cheveski (Anne Cunningham) and Jenny Tanner (Mitzi Rogers) sent Gary to Weatherfield to keep Elsie company as her son Dennis (Philip Lowrie) had just moved to Bristol and she was now on her own.
 Gary arrived from down south where he had been staying for three months with his Auntie Ethel, who had recently suffered a nervous breakdown.
 Elsie had not seen Gary since he was 11 years old, and was interested to hear that although Gary's father was still alive, Phyllis was now on her third husband.

 Gary tried to interest the residents in investing; he made Stan Ogden (Bernard Youens) £8 by buying and selling a chair, but Elsie was not quite so impressed when he used £200 that she had loaned him to buy her a white Jaguar, as she could not drive.
 Gary left Weatherfield in the Jaguar a week later, before Elsie could sell it; she had crashed it into Ken Barlow's (William Roache) car while trying to get to grips with the vehicle.
 Gary had been with her, but bailed out as her reckless driving terrified him.

 Effie Spicer

 Effie Spicer is played by Ann Dyson.
 She moved into the new maisonettes that were built after the Glad Tidings Mission Hall was demolished in 1968.
 During her time on Coronation Street, she clashed on many occasions with her neighbour Ena Sharples (Violet Carson).
 Effie left the street in 1969.

-Joe Donnelli

-Joe Donnelli, played by Shane Rimmer, is a former American GI.
-Joe is dealing with gambling debts and blames Steve Tanner for it, and in his idea of revenge, he pushes Steve down a flight of stairs, killing him.
-For nearly two years Joe gets away with the murder when the chief suspect is Len Fairclough.
-On 12 December 1970, Joe returns to the Street and kidnaps Minnie Caldwell but his plan backfires when he is cornered by Irma Barlow, so he holds her hostage in the corner shop and confesses to murdering Steve.
-Irma manages to escape and Joe goes to No. 5 Coronation Street and holds Minnie and Bobby hostage.
-Later Stan Ogden takes Minnie's place, but Stan is unaware that Joe is armed with a gun and is forced to sing Christmas carols to Joe.
-When the police arrive and surround the house, Joe commits suicide by shooting himself after realising there is no escape.